Digital divide in Germany: ICT related to Germany

 While, overall, Germany's ICT market is the fourth largest worldwide and the largest in Europe, high-speed internet is hardly seen in its more rural areas.

 ICT stands for information and communication technologies, and includes any devices and systems utilized in digital technology and communication.
 That being said, the ICT market involves the buying and selling of these devices and systems.
 Germany's Its ICT market grew significantly between 2004 and 2014.
 Revenue from foreign exports in ICT services jumped from $10.2 billion to $25.8 billion.
 In 2014 alone, revenue from foreign exports in ICT hardware and consumer electronics that were made in Germany reached $37.3 billion.
-Market researcher, Marketline, predicts a compound annual growth rate of 5.5 percent between 2016 and 2019.
+Market researcher Marketline predicted a compound annual growth rate of 5.5 percent between 2016 and 2019.
 While Germany's ICT market is succeeding globally, within the country itself, ICT success is mainly only prevalent in the larger cities.

-Potential Solutions
+Potential solutions

 Germany differs from most other countries in that the digital divide cannot be significantly attributed to disparities in infrastructure.
 Generally, rural areas are placed at a much higher price point for high-speed Internet access as opposed to urban areas.
 However, the German digital divide is regionally affected by attainable benefits of Internet access.
 The regional differences are not so much due to geographic barriers, but instead revolve around the different subgroups of the population that make up each region.
 An assessment made through Wikipedia and Twitter reported that minority and regional languages are underrepresented online.
 Germans of all ages are using more and more social networks in past years, a strong indicator of a diminishing digital divide.
 From 2010 to 2013, the percentage of German citizens over the age of 65 using social networks increased from 50 percent to 66 percent.